lisp-mirror/linux-packaging/README.md

 `:license` is another default ASDF attribute, used to define the package's license as well.

+#### version

+`:version` is another default ASDF attribute.
+It defines the version of the package.
+If not specified, `linux-packaging` will try looking in the `VERSION` environment variable, or fallback to `1.0.0`.

 #### package-name

 Defines the linux package name.
 If not specified, the system name is used.
 (In the example above, it would be `foo-deb`.)

-#### package-version

-Defines the version of the package.
-If not specified, `linux-packaging` will try looking in the `VERSION` environment variable, or fallback to `1.0.0`.

 #### additional-files